nrwl/nx/docs/react/api-nx-devkit/index.md

 Removes the configuration of an existing project.

-The project configuration is stored in workspace.json and nx.json.
+The project configuration is stored in workspace.json or the associated project.json file.
-The utility will update both files.
+The utility will update either file.

 #### Parameters